IG-Group/ig-webapi-dotnet-sample/README.md

 1) Open the solution with Visual Studio 2015 or later.

 2) Configure the SampleWPFTrader **App.config** file:
+(these are sample values, replace them with your proper username, password and apikey)
 ```
     <!-- environment = demo|live -->
     <add key="environment" value="demo" />